 For purposes of supplying scientific information to the Council for use in specifying ABC, OFLs, and TACs, an Arctic Stock Assessment and Fishery Evaluation (SAFE) report will be prepared when information indicates that commercial fishing may be sustainably managed and an amendment to the FMP authorizing commercial fishing is needed.
+An initial SAFE also would be developed once a comprehensive survey of the Chukchi and Beaufort Sea regions has been completed or when sufficient smaller-scale surveys have been completed to provide a comprehensive picture of contemporary fish populations in these areas.

 Once commercial fishing is authorized by this FMP, a SAFE report would be developed every three years or more frequently if new information or the development of a fishery indicates a shorter time period is needed.

 Scientists from the Alaska Fisheries Science Center, the Alaska Department of Fish and Game, and other agencies and universities will prepare the Arctic SAFE report.
-This document is first reviewed by the Plan Teams, and then by the Council's SSC and AP, and then the Council.
+This document is first reviewed by the Plan Teams, and then by the SSC and AP, and then the Council.
 Reference point recommendations will be made at each level of assessment.
 Usually, scientists will recommend values for ABC and OFL, and the Advisory Panel will recommend values for TACs.
 The Council has final authority to approve all reference points, but focuses on setting TACs so that OYs are achieved and OFLs are not exceeded.